shivannis/xandr-docs-public/xandr-docs/articles/customer-support/xcs-updating-my-profile.md

 ---
-title: Updating My Profile
+title: Update profile, settings and password
-description: In this article, learn step-by-step instructions on how to update My Profile in Customer Support Portal. ms.custom: customer-support ms.date: 10/28/2023
+description: In this article, learn step-by-step instructions on how to update My Profile, Settings and Password in Customer Support Portal. ms.custom: customer-support ms.date: 10/28/2023
 ---